- Female Warrior Art Leads The Spirit of Samurai Art

 Prism - Samurai Abstract

-The figure is not exhaustively portrayed in detail but more indicated through the prism of the medium of abstract painting which, by this lack of finality, is implied to be either a discursive observation of the nature of perception, of self on the artist's part and of the world, or an acknowledgement of the medium as provocative of thought that open-ended.
+The figure is not exhaustively portrayed in detail but more indicated through the prism of the medium of an abstract fantasy warrior art which, by this lack of finality, is implied to be either a discursive observation of the nature of perception, of self on the artist's part and of the world, or an acknowledgement of the medium as provocative of thought that open-ended.

 This inconclusiveness prompts a creative interpretation on the part of the viewer, with the artist shrinking from a simplistic statement in order to deploy a nuanced suggestiveness that engages.

 Tension and flux

 As such, Virtosu 's abstract here is anti-totalitarian because it does not commandeer the reins that control meaning but rather envisions signification in a social realm of dialogue.
-This is highlighted by the tension and flux between the figurative and the internal mechanics of form and color.
+This is highlighted by the tension and flux between the figurative and the internal mechanics of form and color of the present samurai concept art.

 Depiction - Samurai Canvas Painting

 The figure is depicted with an unearthly nobility, carved out in a timeless place.
-But this does not necessarily elevate it above all else as what are imbricated together within the canvas are the noble subject-matter, the artist's crafting and the perceptual responses of the spectator.
+But this does not necessarily elevate it above all else as what are imbricated together within the canvas are the noble subject-matter, the artist's samurai concept art crafting and the perceptual responses of the spectator.

 The artist 's colorism is typified here by either abstracted and intensified light facets or the transference of the aesthetic into the ambit of the subject-matter.
 We need not decide for one or other of these options, as the artist maintains in his statement the cardinal virtues of the ongoing evolution and commonality of the determination of epistemological and ontological meaning.